cosmos/sdk-tutorials/b9lab-content/3-main-concepts/12-queries.md

 ### gRPC routing

-A query is a request for information made by end-users of an applications through an interface and processed by a full-node.
+A query is a request for information made by end-users of an application through an interface and processed by a full-node.
 Available information includes:

 * Information about the network.
 * Information about the application itself.